 DLSS or Deep Learning Super Sampling is a technology that takes lower resolution images and upscales them to a higher resolution.
 This technology provides users with more FPS while maintaining visual quality.

 In most video games, DLSS offers several options, including Quality, Balanced, and Performance modes.
-The Quality mode provides visual quality similar to native resolution with a moderate increase in FPS.
-Balanced offers a balance between performance and image quality.
-Performance provides the user with the largest FPS boost, but the loss in image quality might not be worth it.
+The Quality mode provides visual fidelity similar to native resolution with a moderate increase in FPS.
+Balanced offers a compromise between performance and image quality.
+Performance provides the user with the greatest FPS boost, but the deterioration in image quality might not be worth it.

-Overall, DLSS is an amazing piece of technology that provides RTX users with a “free” FPS boost.
+Overall, DLSS is an impressive piece of technology that provides RTX users with a “free” FPS boost.

 However, even several years since its release, a relatively small number of games support this feature, so that is something to keep in mind.